cwbaker/forge/docs/reference/path-functions.md

 function branch( path )
 ~~~

-Return all but the last element of *path*.
+Get the branch portion of a path.

+The branch portion of a path is all elements excluding the last, right-most element.

+**Parameters:**

+- `path` the path to extract the branch portion from

+**Returns:**

+Returns a path corresponding to `path` with last element removed.

 ### extension